In the summer of 2019 we were recognised by The LEGO Group as a Recognised Fan Media for the content that we produce.

 The current weekly schedule is:

-MONDAY- MOC of the Week: I choose a custom build by a designer and talk about the techniques used
+MONDAY - MOC of the Week: I feature a custom build by a designer and talk about the techniques used

-TUESDAY, WEDNESDAY, THURSDAY - Techniques: I feature, analyse and explain an interesting technique
+TUESDAY, WEDNESDAY, THURSDAY - Techniques: I feature, analyse and explain interesting techniques

-FRIDAY - Favourite Brick of the Week: I select a part and discuss its uses beyond its regular applications
+FRIDAY - Favourite Brick Friday: I select a part and discuss its uses beyond its regular applications

-SATURDAY - Other: I could write about anything; everything from new pieces to building and buying tips
+SATURDAY - Other: I could write about anything; everything from new pieces and set reviews to building and buying tips

-SUNDAY - Technique discussion: I highlight 6 techniques for producing a certain aspect of a MOC, such as walls or trees
+SUNDAY - Technique discussion: I highlight several techniques for producing a certain aspect of a MOC, such as walls / trees